MashaelHA/Community/README.md

 # Community

-It is a community project website.
-The project structure includes various components for different sections of the website, such as the homepage, posts, albums, members, and more.
-The navigation bar contains links to these different sections.
+The project is a community project website with various sections such as homepage, posts, albums, and members.
+The navigation bar contains links to these sections.
+The project follows a modular structure, utilizing separate components for different sections to ensure organization and maintainability.
+The website uses data from the API at https://jsonplaceholder.typicode.com

-The project follows a modular structure by dividing the functionality into separate components.
-Each component is responsible for a specific part of the website, making the codebase more organized and maintainable.

-Overall, I was building a community project website using Nuxt.js and Vue.js, with a focus on creating a user-friendly navigation experience and displaying various types of content to users.

 ## Build Setup